patrick-ytchou/Kaggle-Zillow-Home-Value/README.md

 - `Zillow_Feature_Engineering.ipynb` performs feature engineeering, including detecting missing patterns, extracting datetime, aggregating based on regions, years, and so on.
 Data is saved as .csv format for later modeling.

-- `Zillow_Modeling_Catboost.ipynb` constructs CatBoost models on top of the dataset derived from the earlier feature engineering process.
+- `Zillow Modeling-Catboost.ipynb` constructs CatBoost models on top of the dataset derived from the earlier feature engineering process.

-- `Zillow_Modeling_LGB.ipynb` constructs LightGBM models on top of the dataset derived from the earlier feature engineering process.
+- `Zillow Modeling-lgb.ipynb` constructs LightGBM models on top of the dataset derived from the earlier feature engineering process.
 Hyperparameters are tuned via bayesian hyperparameter optimization appraoch.

 - `Stacking.ipynb` performs random stacking on top of the two results from Catboost and LightGBM models.